About Carvoeiro, Portugal

 The village itself is small, consisting basically of three streets.
 But these streets offer a huge selection of restaurants, shops, bars and services.
 From the centre of the village the resort spreads out both to the east towards Porches and Armação de Pêra, and to the West towards Ferragudo and Portimão.

-The beach at Carvoeiro is right off the main square and easily accessible, although parking can be a challenge in high season.
+The beach at Carvoeiro is right off the main square and easily accessible, Parking in the centre of Carvoeiro can be a challenge, particularly in high season, however there is quite a bit of (paid) parking on the road leading out from the centre.
 The coloured fishing boats so emblematic of the Algarve are a constant on the beach and are a bright backdrop for the watersports available here.